ahicks92/fastnet/specification.md

 aborted = -1:i16 4:u8 error:s
 ```

-Connections are established from client to server with the exception of UDP hole punching, described later in this specification and using a different algorithm from that described here.
+With the exception of UDP hole-punching, connections are established using the following algorithm.
+UDP hole-punching is described elsewhere in this specification.

 A Fastnet server must allow only one connection from a specific IP and port.

-Before beginning connection establishment, an implementation must use the above query interface to establish that Fastnet is listening in an implementation-defined manner.
-This specification suggests that this be done in a similar manner to the following connection handshake algorithm but using the is Fastnet listening query (query number 0).

-An implementation must not consider the connection of a connection-based transport to be the establishment of a fastnet connection.

 The following must always take place on channel -1 before a connection is considered established.

 To begin a connection, a client must:

+- Use the `fastnet_query` from the status query section to determine if a fastnet implementation is listening.

+- Use the `version_query` to determine that the implementations are compatible.

 - Send the connect packet.

-- begin waiting for either the connected packet or the aborted packet with a timeout of 5000 MS.  If the transport is unreliable, the client must resend the connect packet every 200 MS during this process; otherwise, it must not.
+- begin waiting for either the connected packet or the aborted packet with a timeout of 5000 MS.  The client must resend the connect packet every 200 MS during this process.

 If the client receives the connected packet, it must parse the connection id, notify the application that the connection has been established, and begin processing packets.
 The client must disregard all other packets including queries until it manages to receive the connected packet.